Vitorsulzbach/Esp32-dht11/README.md

 ## Including

-Suposing that you have followed the instructions of the [Getting Started](https://docs.espressif.com/projects/esp-idf/en/latest/get-started/index.html) page of ESP-IDF documentation, Download or clone it to `~/esp/esp-idf/componentes/` folder and have fun.
+Supposing that you have followed the instructions of the [Getting Started](https://docs.espressif.com/projects/esp-idf/en/latest/get-started/index.html) page of ESP-IDF documentation, Download or clone it to `~/esp/esp-idf/componentes/` folder and have fun.

 ## Usage